 Of course, I’m still wrestling with what to do about armour.
 Most games have a huge focus on it and I’m not so keen on having armour repair mechanics — but also equally not keen in *not* having such mechanics.
 I’ve been advised that we could go without it because, after all, the range of costuming opportunities in this game (Wild West, Steampunk) should be encouraged rather than discouraged by making armour a powerful and vital thing.
 I’m still thinking about this little conundrum.

-Anyway, I’ll describe how I dealt with the rest of the principles underlying the Multiverse campaign in the next post.
+This is a follow up to my overview of the processes of creating a LARP.
+I’ll describe how I dealt with the rest of the principles underlying the Multiverse campaign in the next post.
 Feel free to ask questions in the comments box below or even put forward your own ideas, suggestions, and thoughts about the LARP refinement process.